gm5dna/BPQ_7plus/README.md

 ### 1. Configure the `latest_mailfile`

-- On its first run, the script creates a file named `latest_mailfile` with a default value of `0`.
+- On its first run, the script creates a file named `latest_mailfile` in the linbpq base directory with a default value of `0`.
-- To avoid processing all messages, you can manually create this file with a starting message number, e.g.: `3187`
+- To avoid processing all messages, you can manually create this file with a starting message number, e.g.: `3187`.
+It can also be helpful to reset this to 0 when troubleshooting the script.

 ### 2. Web Interface